Background Check in Germany: What Employers Need to Know in 2026

 Verification of identity and ID documents

-Validation of transcripts and qualifications
+Validation of certificates and qualifications

 Screening against sanctions lists (EU, UN, OFAC)

-PEP check under Section 1(12) of the GwG
+PEP screening under Section 1(12) GwG

-Social media analysis only for publicly accessible, professionally relevant profiles (e.g. LinkedIn, Xing)
+Social media analysis only for publicly accessible, professionally relevant profiles (e.g., LinkedIn, Xing)

-Reference checks with named referees (with consent)
+Reference checks with the listed referees (with consent)

 What is not allowed?

-Credit report without a concrete connection to the role (only for roles with financial responsibility)
+Requesting a credit report without a concrete connection to the role (only for roles with financial responsibility)

 Criminal record certificate outside legally required roles (Section 30a BZRG)

-What applies in Switzerland, Austria and across the EU?
+What applies in Switzerland, Austria, and across the EU?

 Indicium supports companies across Europe.
 Here are the equivalents to the German legal framework: